How to Fix Sleep Mode Battery Drain on Windows 11 — Complete Step-by-Step Guide

 Steps:

-1. Go to Control Panel > Power Options > Advanced settings.
+1. Open Control Panel > Power Options > Change plan settings > Change advanced power settings.

 2. Expand USB settings > USB selective suspend setting.

-Solution 4: Disable Bluetooth and Wi-Fi During Sleep
+Solution 4: Disable Bluetooth and Wi-Fi from Waking the PC

 Steps: